Education and training team

 Olivia Smith

 Senior Project Coordinator in the Workforce Development Team.
 After completing her Bachelor and Honours degree at the University of Manchester, Olivia emigrated to Australia and trained to be an event manager in Canberra.
-She brings a decade of experience from the hospitality sector into her work coordinating Spectrum’s educational events, including professional development workshops, annual Conferences and Research Forums, Personality Disorder and Complex Trauma Project ECHO webinars, as well as lecture series and supervision sessions.
+She brings a decade of experience from the hospitality sector into her work coordinating Spectrum’s educational training sessions.
+These include professional development workshops, annual conferences, Research Forums, Project ECHO webinars as well as lecture series and supervision sessions.

 Dr Samantha (Sam) Tabak